 In the course of the use of hedging derivatives, no consideration is given to the promoted environmental or social characteristics.
+When using derivatives that do not serve hedging purposes, these characteristics are taken into account wherever possible.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
 No reference benchmark has been designated to measure the fund's attainment of the environmental and social characteristics.